 Molly Des Jardin

-Molly Des Jardin joined Penn Libraries in July 2013 as the Japanese Studies Librarian.
-Molly manages Penn's Japanese and Korean studies collections, both electronic and print resources, in Japanese, Korean, and European languages.
+Molly Des Jardin the joined Penn Libraries in July 2013 as the Japanese Studies Librarian.
+Molly manages Penn's Japanese and Korean studies collections, both electronic and print resources, in Japanese, Korean, and other languages.
 She is also available for reference consultations and class sessions on Japanese and Korean research methods and resources.

 As a hobby, Molly enjoys programming and working on text analysis projects in Japanese.
 (She doesn't enjoy the text encoding aspect of this work, however.)
 In 2017 she taught, with Mark Ravina and Hoyt Long, the first North American workshop on Japanese text mining over four days at Emory University and continues to collaborate with them on Japanese digital humanities work.
 At the Penn Libraries, Molly founded and co-organizes the WORD LAB text analysis learning community.
 She also designed and taught the seminar East Asian Digital Humanities (EALC111/511) in Spring 2018 at Penn, the first survey, graduate-level seminar on East Asian DH in the English-speaking world.